Exploiting Multiple Sequence Lengths in Fast End to End Training for Image Captioning: Results

-From the sheer number of parameters perspective alone it can be observed that the Swin-Transformer backbone is the biggest part of the system, hence it represents the most computationally expensive portion of the training phase.
-Following this observation, in order to enable the end-to-end training step to a broader number of computational architectures, our training is divided in four steps, in particular each phase, during either the pre-training and the reinforcement stages, consists of an initial training in which the backbone's weights are freezed and a fine-tuning step during which gradients flow throughout the whole system: \begin{enumerate} \item \textbf{Cross-Entropy -- Freezed backbone.} The model is trained using batch size 48, an initial learning rate of 2e-4, a warmup of 10.000 and is annealed by 0.8 every 2 epochs for 8 epochs; \item \textbf{Cross Entropy -- End to end.} The whole system is trained for 2 additional epochs, using batch size 48 and an initial learning rate of 3e-5 annealed by 0.55 every epoch; \item \textbf{CIDEr-D optmization -- Freezed backbone.} Reinforcement phase adopt a batch size of 48, an initial learning rate of 1e-4, no warmup, annealed by 0.8 every epoch for 9 epochs; \item \textbf{CIDEr-D optimization -- End to end.} The whole system is fine-tuned for few more iterations up to an additional epoch using a batch size of 48 and fixed learning rate 2e-6.
-This step is optional since it only slightly contribute to the final performances and can be skipped in case no improvements are observed. \end{enumerate}
+It can be observed that the Swin-Transformer backbone is the most computationally expensive part of the system.
+For this reason, inspired by \cite{hu2022exploring}, to enable the End to End training step to a broader number of computational architectures, our training is divided into four steps in particular, each phase (in both the cross-entropy training and the reinforcement stage) consists of initial training in which the backbone's weights are frozen and a fine-tuning step during which gradients flow throughout the whole system: \textit{Step A) Cross-Entropy -- Freezed backbone.} The model is trained using batch size 48, an initial learning rate of 2e-4, a warmup of 10000, and is annealed by 0.8 every 2 epochs for 8 epochs; \textit{Step B) Cross Entropy -- End to End.} The whole system is trained for 2 additional epochs, using batch size 48 and an initial learning rate of 3e-5 annealed by 0.55 every epoch; \textit{Step C) CIDEr-D optimization -- Freezed backbone.} Reinforcement phase adopts a batch size of 48, an initial learning rate of 1e-4, no warmup, annealed by 0.8 every epoch for 9 epochs; \textit{Step D) CIDEr-D optimization -- End to End.} The whole system is fine-tuned for a few more iterations up to an additional epoch using a batch size of 20 and fixed learning rate 2e-6.
+This step is optional since it only slightly contributes to the final performances and can be skipped if no improvements are observed.
+All CIDEr-D optimization steps are implemented according to the Standard configuration\footnote{SacreEOS signature \cite{Hu202339}: \\ STANDARD\_wInit+Cider-D[n4,s6.0]+average[nspi5]+1.0.0}.